 On 14 February 2014 Minister Opstelten (Security and Justice) and Mayor Van Aartsen (municipality of The Hague) officially opened the HSD Campus, the national innovation centre for security with state-of-the-art labs for serious gaming, real-time intelligence and incident experience, education and training facilities, flexible office space, and meeting rooms.
 During the opening, HSD, TS&S, and DITSS signed a convenant on further cooperation between these innovation regions.
 The agreement ensures better cooperation and improved coordination between the three regions and will lead to both social and economic returns.

-Together with its partners, the national security cluster HSD organised a unique ‘Cyber Security Week’ from 13 to 17 April 2015 at the HSD Campus.
+Together with its partners, the Dutch security cluster HSD organised a unique ‘Cyber Security Week’ from 13 to 17 April 2015 at the HSD Campus.
 In the same week, The Hague also hosted the NCSC One Conference and the Global Conference on Cyber Space (GCCS2015), bringing more than 100 international delegations to The Hague.
 During the Cyber Security Week the HSD Campus hosted more than 30 workshops, network events, lectures, and demonstrations in the field of cyber security.
 Over 1700 people, from 30 different countries, plus 50 national and international journalists, visited the Cyber Security Week to meet some of the key players in the cyber security domain and experience the latest innovations!
 In the last week of september 2017 the second CSW took place.